ViktoryiaKazlova/rsschool-cv/README.md

 so we can start

-and here is some veri great text
+and here is some very great text